-This morning we are breaking away from our study in the Beatitudes to talk about the importance of fellowship.
+This morning we are talking about the importance of fellowship.
 First of all, what does the word fellowship mean?
 The English word “fellowship” is a translation of the Greek word koinonia.
 The exact definition of that word according to Strongs concordance reads as follows: partnership, i.e. (literally) participation, or (social) intercourse, or (pecuniary) benefaction:–(to) communicate(-ation), communion, (contri-)distribution, fellowship.

 This clearly speaks of deliberate interaction within a community.
 It is the people of God deliberately interacting with one another and being involved in one another’s lives for the glory of God.
 The apostle John said it this way: “That which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with his Son Jesus Christ.”
 (1 John 1:3) So, this fellowship that you and I are to have with one another is rooted in the fellowship that we share with The Father and His Son Jesus Christ.
 The overflow of our fellowship with Christ will be fellowship with one another.
 According to 1st Corinthians 12, the body of Christ is made up of many members who are knit together by divine design.
 Just like our human bodies are fearfully and wonderfully made, the body of Christ is made up of many members.
 Each local congregation is made up of many members who are to pursue fellowship with one another.
 Each local congregation is in itself a part of the larger body of Christ, within which we seek fellowship as well.